Multiform description of the AKNS hierarchy and classical r-matrix

 \section{Introduction}

-The seminal work of Gardner, Greene, Kruskal and Miura \cite{Gardner_Greene_Kruskal_Miura_1967} quickly followed by that of Zakharov and Shabat \cite{shabat1972exact} launched the modern era of integrable systems by introducing the Inverse Scattering Method (ISM).
+The seminal work of Gardner, Greene, Kruskal and Miura \cite{Gardner_Greene_Kruskal_Miura_1967} quickly followed by that of Zakharov and Shabat \cite{Shabat_Zakharov_1972} launched the modern era of integrable systems by introducing the Inverse Scattering Method (ISM).
 The work of Ablowitz, Kaup, Newell and Segur \cite{Ablowitz_Kaup_Newell_Segur_1974} generalised this method and introduced the idea of an integrable {\it hierarchy}.
 The breakthrough discovery of ISM provides one with a nonlinear analogue of the Fourier transform to solve an initial-value problem for particular classes of PDEs.
-The other breakthrough discovery, in \cite{zakharov1971korteweg} and \cite{zakharov1974complete}, that these PDEs were also examples of infinite-dimensional Hamiltonian systems completely integrable in the sense of Liouville, established the other face of the coin of integrable systems: the ISM was also a means to obtain the map to action-angle variables in this infinite-dimensional setting.
+The other breakthrough discovery, in \cite{Zakharov_Faddeev_1971} and \cite{Zakharov_Manakov_1974}, that these PDEs were also examples of infinite-dimensional Hamiltonian systems completely integrable in the sense of Liouville, established the other face of the coin of integrable systems: the ISM was also a means to obtain the map to action-angle variables in this infinite-dimensional setting.
 It also meant that these equations had a Lagrangian description and could be thought of as classical field theories.
 With this in mind, the classical $r$-matrix approach to classical integrable systems, initially introduced by Sklyanin \cite{Sklyanin_1979} to perform the canonical quantization of such systems into quantum field theories, quickly evolved into a theory of its own describing the Hamiltonian aspects of integrable systems while furnishing a geometric and algebraic framework in which the inverse scattering method could be reinterpreted (via the notion of Riemann-Hilbert factorization problems).
-It developed into a deep theory via the work of Semenov-Tian-Shansky \cite{SemenovTianShansky_1983} and Drinfel'd \cite{Drinfeld_1983}.
-In the realm of classical field theories in $1+1$ dimensions, an integrable model comes as part of an entire hierarchy of commuting flows which can be viewed as the reason for its integrability, providing an infinite dimensional analog of the situation in classical mechanics giving rise to Liouville theorem, see e.g. \cite{Faddeev_Takhtajan_2007} for a detailed account of this point of view.
+It developed into a deep theory based on the work of Semenov-Tian-Shansky \cite{SemenovTianShansky_1983} and Drinfel'd \cite{Drinfeld_1983}.
+In the realm of classical field theories in $1+1$ dimensions, an integrable model comes as part of an entire hierarchy of commuting flows which can be viewed as the reason for its integrability, providing an infinite dimensional analog of the situation in classical mechanics giving rise to Liouville theorem, see e.g. \cite{Faddeev_Takhtajan_2007} for a detailed account of this point of view. \\